red/docs/reactivity.md

 **Description**

-Output a list of registered reactions for debugging purpose.
+Outputs a list of registered reactions for debugging purposes.

 # Reactive Objects